sontek/sontek_net/sontek-frontend/posts/2022/local_kubeadm_cluster.md

 - Control Plane: 2gb RAM, 2 CPU
 - Worker: 4gb RAM, 2 CPU

-Since we’ll be using multipass to launch the nodes, we can do that now:
+Since we will be using multipass to launch the nodes, we can do that now:

 ```bash
 ❯ multipass launch -c 2 -m 4G -d 10G -n controlplane 22.04